 - It Helps Retain Moisture: Heat styling often dries out the strands.
 Air-drying prevents moisture loss from your locks, keeping them hydrated for long.

 - Prevents Hair Breakage: Blow-drying involves applying concentrated heat on a hair section during vigorous combing.
 This often stretches the hair shafts, causing breakage.
+This leads to hair shedding.
 Air-drying does not involve such aggressive techniques.

 Best of all, air-drying saves you the time and effort that go into blow-drying.
 That said, you will still need to invest in a proper aftercare routine for styling your hair.
 But before that, it is essential to understand which types of hair are ideal for air-drying.